ARREYETTA14/CI-CD-Pipeline-for-Java-Microservices-with-Jenkins-Docker-Maven-and-Sonarqube/README.md

 	aws --version
 	# Should return something like aws-cli/2.x.x
 	```
-## This is to avoid kubectl compatitbility issues with the awscliv1.
+#### This is to avoid kubectl compatibility issues with the awscliv1.

 ## Step 6: Log into Jenkins Server
 ### - Add the parameters of the jenkinsfile in the ```Jenkins Global Evironment Varaibles```